Below you can find the activities for the lesson plan. The project can be taken over by one class or several classes can cooperate together.

 • design the surface of the oven with mosaics or figures

-• let the kerpic dry for 5-10 days (according to size of oven and weather) and than take out the bucket as well empty the inside of the oven (sand)
+• let the kerpic dry for 5-10 days ( according to size of oven and weather) and then take out the bucket and empty the inside of the oven ( take out the sand)

-• during the following days burn a small fire in the oven in order to dry it inside and outside
+• during the following days, burn a small fire in the oven in order to dry its inside and outside

 • apply a door in the entrance

 • build a roof against rain in order to protect the oven

 • the oven can be painted/ decorated with chalk and clay mixtures